Entertech/tDCS-Documents/tDCS/docs/Instructions/Frequently Asked Questions/When to Use the Headset.md

 So we suggest you use Flowtime tDCS when you just start to do a task, like learning, writing, reading, gaming, etc. Such effect will last for 60-90 minutes after you finish the session.

+> If you have any more questions or concerns, feel free to hit us up at customer@entertech.cn.
+> We're more than happy to help you out however we can and will get back to you as soon as possible.